seek-oss/skuba/docs/development-api/github.md

 ## createCheckRun

-Asynchronously creates a GitHub Check Run with annotations
+Asynchronously creates a GitHub [Check Run] with annotations.

 If the following environment variables are not present, the function will silently return without attempting to create a check run: